Level(s) sustainability assessment framework

 Level(s) is a voluntary building assessment framework developed by the European Commission to improve the sustainability of buildings.
 Using existing standards, Level(s) provides a common EU approach to the assessment of environmental performance in the built environment.

-The framework provides a core set of indicators that anyone interested in assessing a building project can use – including for public procurement and commercial schemes.
+The framework provides a set of indicators that anyone interested in assessing a building project can use – including for public procurement and commercial schemes.
 The framework is based on six macro-objectives, for each of which indicators are specified:

-- resource efficient materials life cycle,
+- Resource efficient materials life cycle

-- circular use of water resources,
+- Efficient use of water resources

-- healthy and comfortable spaces,
+- Healthy and comfortable spaces

-- climate change resilience and adaptation, as impacting thermal comfort
+- Climate change resilience and adaptation

-- cost and value optimised over the whole life (life-cycle cost).
+- cost and value optimised over the whole life (life-cycle cost)

 Our view